 Born in 1986 in Melbourne, Australia, Ruby Rose got her start as a model before becoming a popular MTV VJ and a TV host in Australia.
-In 2008 she embarked on an acting career and had a major breakthrough when she was cast on the third season of Netflix's Orange Is the New Black in 2015.
-With the success of OITNB, Rose was subsequently cast in multiple Hollywood action films: Resident Evil: The Final Chapter (2016), xXx: Return of Xander Cage (2017), and John Wick: Chapter 2 (2017).
+She embarked on an acting career in 2008, and had a major breakthrough when she was cast on the third season of Netflix's Orange Is the New Black in 2015.
+With the success of OITNB, Rose was subsequently recruited for multiple Hollywood action films: Resident Evil: The Final Chapter (2016), xXx: Return of Xander Cage (2017), and John Wick: Chapter 2 (2017).
 She also tried her hand at musical comedy when she played a rival chanteuse in Pitch Perfect 3 (2017).
-In 2018 The CW announced it had cast Rose as its titular character in the upcoming Batwoman series, which will portray the superhero as an out-and-proud lesbian — the first gay superhero in television history.
+In 2018 The CW announced it had cast Rose as the star of Batwoman, which will portray the character as an out-and-proud lesbian — the first gay superhero lead in television history.
 In addition to modeling, acting and hosting, Rose is also a DJ.

 Movies and TV Shows